gnenov89/ScoreBoard/README.md

 # Getting Started

+ Step1.
 The easiest way to get started is to clone the repository:

-# Change directory
-cd scoreboard/candy
+ Step2.  cd scoreboard/candy

-# Install NPM dependencies
-npm install

-# Simply build your app to dist
-npm run build
+ Step3.
+Install Npm Dependencies `npm install`